 With these few tips in mind, you can add countdown GIF timers to your social media posts and emails.
 Play around with your options, and always make sure you’re testing before sending.

 Want more information on what a GIF is and why you should be including them in your marketing materials?
-Then take a few short moments to review our piece on the Campaign Monitor Countdown Timer tool and their use in marketing.
+Then take a few short moments to review our piece on how to add GIFs to your emails to help your campaigns stand out.